psyberfly/bull-bitcoin-india-website/README.md

 # Bull Bitcoin India Website

 ## About
-Website for Bull Bitcoin India.
+Landing Page Website for Bull Bitcoin India.
+With subscription form and server-side MailerLite API to add subscribers to a group.

 ## Stack
   1. Next.js 14.1.4 (Typescript, Tailwind CSS)